City Relocation Overview

 Bottom line

-McAllen, TX is currently rated Good with a MoveScore of 70/100.
-Its strongest areas are Cost of Living and Climate, while the biggest trade-offs are Safety and Infrastructure.
+McAllen, TX is currently rated Very Good with a MoveScore of 75/100.
+Its strongest areas are Cost of Living and Safety, while the biggest trade-offs are Infrastructure and Risk.

 Climate and comfort